ivansabik/chairum-corpus/README.md

 ![Mexico is fine](./thij_ij_fine.png)

 A corpus of publicly available speeches from Mexican president Andres Manuel Lopez Obrador.
 Currently data is sourced exclusively from YouTube.
-For some videos it was not possible to get the automatically generated subtitles to source the transcriptions, in future iterations a mechanism will be added to translate them into text.
+For some videos it was not possible to get the automatically generated subtitles to source the transcriptions, for those cases a transcription is done using Open AI Whisper.

 *Image source: https://twitter.com/marianojuarez/status/1148739501604450304*